 My most impactful blogging tips and advice I can offer, is to create habits that set yourself up for success.

-An example of a successful habit that most top bloggers share in common, is that we create regular, recurring blocks of time on our calendars to spend on key activities like writing, researching, publishing and promoting our content.
+An example of a successful habit that most top bloggers share in common, is that we create regular, recurring blocks of time on our calendars to spend on key activities like writing, doing keyword research, publishing and promoting our content.
 If you don’t physically block off at least a few hours to work on your blog each week—whether it’s in the mornings before your day job or during the evenings after putting your kids to bed—you won’t make progress quickly enough to stay engaged over the long-term.

 And even still, everything about blogging today is constantly changing.
 There are tons of things I wish I knew before starting a blog.
 From Google search algorithm updates to ever-evolving Facebook policies, the emergence of new social networks and so on, you’ll need a willingness to adapt and experiment regularly with your blog.
 I’m still learning new things every single day—whether it’s improving my ability to drive traffic to my blog from new sources, to doing a better job of writing blog posts that help my readers, or learning about new ways to make money blogging… I’m always reinventing my blog for the better.